21kerriganlj/21kerriganlj.github.io/content/authors/admin/_index.md

 ---

 ## About Me

-Hello -- I am an astronautical engineering student at the University of Southern California and I am interested in engineering analysis.
-I have 2+ years of project experience through various student design teams, where I have held different leadership roles.
-Aside from being driven by my interests in physics and mathematics, my mission goal lies in the service of others.
+Hello -- my name is Liam Kerrigan and I am an astronautical engineering student at the University of Southern California.
+On this site you can find my experience and portfolio with some of the engineering projects that I have worked on these past couple years.

 Thank you for taking the time to go through my page.
+Feel free to connect on me with LinkedIn or reach out to me with my provided email with questions you might have -- cheers!